htnminh/packageml/docs/user_flow_designs/5_api-mcp-integration-flow.md

 This diagram illustrates the comprehensive API and Model-Context-Protocol (MCP) integration workflow in PackageML:

 1. **API Key Management**:
-   - Generate new API keys with specific permissions and scopes
+   - Generate new API keys with key name and description
+   - Set expiry date for security
    - View existing keys and track usage statistics
    - Revoke keys when needed for security